iandennismiller/diamond-app/Readme.md

 # diamond-app skeleton

+Read more about Diamond here: https://github.com/iandennismiller/flask-diamond

+## usage

-## first clone the skeleton
+### first clone the skeleton

 ```
 git clone https://github.com/iandennismiller/diamond-app.git /tmp/diamond-app
 ```

-## then use it to scaffold in the current directory
+### then use it to scaffold in the current directory

 ```
 pip install mrbob